Vitaliy Guimaraes

-Vitaliy Guimaraes (born May 18, 2000) is an American artistic gymnast.
-He was a member of the silver medal-winning team at the 2021 Pan American Championships.
-He is a member of the USA national team and is currently competing in collegiate gymnastics for Oklahoma.
+Vitaliy Kondratov Guimaraes (born May 18, 2000) is an American artistic gymnast currently representing Brazil in international competition.
+As part of the USA national team, he was a member of the silver medal-winning team at the 2021 Pan American Championships.
+He competed for the University of Oklahoma in collegiate gymnastics.

-Personal life
+Early life and education

-Guimaraes was born in Dallas, Texas on May 18, 2000.
+Guimaraes was born in Dallas, Texas, to Tatiana Kondratova, a former Soviet artistic gymnast, and Marcelo Guimarães, a former Brazilian gymnast and coach.
 He was raised in Arvada, Colorado.

 Gymnastics career

-2016–18
+Representing the United States

-Guimaraes competed at the RD761 International Junior Team Cup; his team finished fourth.
-He competed at his first elite-level national championships where he finished sixth in the all-around in the 15-16 age division.
+In 2016, Guimaraes competed at the RD761 International Junior Team Cup; his team finished fourth.
+He competed at his first elite-level national championships later that year where he finished sixth in the all-around in the 15-16 age division.
 Guimaraes was selected to compete at the 2016 Junior Pan American Championships where he helped the United States finish first as a team.
-Individually he placed first on floor exercise, second on horizontal bar, and third on vault.
+Individually, he placed first on floor exercise, second on horizontal bar, and third on vault.

-In 2017 Guimaraes competed at the U.S. National Championships in the 17–18 age division.
+In 2017, Guimaraes competed at the U.S. National Championships in the 17–18 age division.
 He finished second in the all-around behind Brody Malone.
-Additionally he posted top-3 finishes on all apparatuses except the parallel bars where he finished seventh.

-At the 2018 U.S. National Championships Guimaraes once again competed in the 17-18 age division.
+Additionally, he posted top-3 finishes on all apparatuses except the parallel bars where he finished seventh.
+At the 2018 U.S. National Championships Guimaraes once again competed in the 17–18 age division.
 He placed fourth in the all-around but first on floor exercise and vault.

-2019

-Guimaraes competed at the 2019 Winter Cup where he placed 22nd in the all-around.
+Guimaraes became age-eligible for senior level competition in 2019; he made his senior debut at the 2019 Winter Cup where he placed 22nd in the all-around.
 He also started competing in collegiate gymnastics for the Oklahoma Sooners.
 At his first NCAA Championships he helped Oklahoma finish second as a team behind Stanford.

-2020–21

 In 2020 the NCAA season was cut short due to the ongoing COVID-19 pandemic.
 Guimaraes returned to competition at the 2021 Winter Cup where he finished ninth in the all-around.
 He next competed at the 2021 NCAA Championships where he helped Oklahoma once again finish second behind Stanford.
 Individually he placed fourth in the all-around and on horizontal bar.
 Guimaraes was selected to compete at the 2021 Pan American Championships; he helped the team win the silver medal behind Brazil.
 Due to competing at the Pan American Championships, Guimaraes was invited to compete at the upcoming Olympic Trials.
 Guimaraes finished eleventh in the all-around at the Olympic Trials and was not added to the team.